ElisaSalviato/SAMMY-method_4f/README.md

 ```

 ### 1.2) Alignment
-Once completed the trimming, the fastqs have to be aligned and then filtered to remove PCR duplicates, multimapping reads, bad quality aligned reads etc.
+**Aim.** Once completed the trimming, the fastqs have to be aligned and then filtered to remove PCR duplicates, multimapping reads, bad quality aligned reads etc.

-To perform this step we provide the script `02-aligner_and_filterer.sh`, which you can find in the `Scripts` folder.
+**Software.** To perform this step we provide the script `02-aligner_and_filterer.sh`, which you can find in the `Scripts` folder.
 To use this script, you need to install bwa (version 0.7.17-r1188), samtools (version 1.17.1) and picard (version 2.22) softwares.

-The alignment and filtering script takes as input:
+**Input.** The alignment and filtering script takes as input:
 1. the number of cores that should be used for the analysis: an integer is required
 2. the BWA indexed reference genome that will be used for the analysis
 3. the path to the fastq file that should be aligned